byllyfish/shellous/README.md

 ## Process Substitution (Unix Only)

 You can pass a shell command as an argument to another.
+Here is the shellous equivalent to the bash
+command: `grep README <(ls)`.

 ```pycon
 >>> cmd = sh("grep", "README", sh("ls"))